 “Technical debt” is a metaphor for all software design choices that turn out to be suboptimal, no longer valid, or just plain wrong.
-They incur a cost on future development.
-The shortcuts taken today will later slow you down, until you “pay back” the debt by fixing the problems.
-And it’s not just code: artifacts like architecture, documentation, tests, and domain models, can all suffer from technical debt.
+These choices incur a cost on future development, and the shortcuts taken today will later slow you down until you “pay back” the debt by fixing the problems.
+And it’s not only code: Artifacts like architecture, documentation, tests, and domain models can all suffer from technical debt.

 Technical debt can severely drag down development.
-And paying back all debt by replacing all software, isn’t usually very feasible either.
+And paying back all debt by replacing all software isn’t usually very feasible either.
 But, like financial debt, technical debt is not always a bad thing.
-Debt allows us to invest in something before it makes money.
-Taking shortcuts when bringing a product to market, allows us to test a business model cheaply, and makes it easier to throw away the code if it turns out to be a bad idea.
-And often, the debt exists because the business has grown and evolved, and the design choices that were valid early on, are not anymore.
+Debt allows you to invest in something before it makes money.
+Taking shortcuts when bringing a product to market allows you to test a business model cheaply, and it makes it easier to throw away the code if it turns out to be a bad idea.
+And often, the debt exists because the business has grown and evolved, and the design choices that were valid early on no longer are.

-The problem isn’t technical debt, it’s unmanaged technical debt.
+All this to say that the problem isn’t technical debt; it’s unmanaged technical debt.
 In any company, the CFO knows exactly how much financial debt there is.
 There are spreadsheets, quarterly reports, payment plans, and options to refinance or sell debt.
-But ask your CTO how much technical debt your organisation has, and you’ll get an awkward “uh… a lot?” as an answer.
+But ask your CTO how much technical debt your organization has, and you’ll get an awkward “uh… a lot?” as an answer.

-The Wall of Technical Debt is a surface in your office where you visualize these issues on sticky notes.
-It’s easy to start and to maintain, and yet has a profound impact on how we choose to add, reduce, pay back, or ignore debt.
-It’s by no means intended as a complete solution to scale the management of debt.
-It works precisely because it requires no buy-in.
+The Wall of Technical Debt is a surface in your office where you visualize issues on sticky notes.
+It’s easy to start and maintain, and yet it has a profound impact on how you choose to add, reduce, pay back, or ignore debt.
+It’s by no means intended as a complete solution to scale the management of debt, but it works precisely because it requires no buy-in.

-Simple: Make debt visible, build a habit, negotiate regularly, and give away control.
+Creating your own Wall of Technical Debt is simple: Make the debt visible, build a habit, negotiate regularly, and give away control.

 Image by Pim Elshoff.
 Licensed under a Creative Commons Attribution 4.0 International License.